The Curriculum Development Process provides procedures for:

 Each academic year, the Curriculum Committee Chairperson, in coordination with the Faculty Senate President, shall solicit nominations from the faculty of the respective colleges having vacancies.
 During the last Organizational Meeting of the Academic Year, voting for new members and officers will be conducted.

 New Members: The chair will present a ballot with all nominees for one college indicating the number of vacancies to be filled then open the meeting for discussion on the ballot.
-Upon a motion and acceptance for a vote, each member of the committee will select a number of nominees on the ballet equal to the number of vacancies to be filled.
+Upon a motion and acceptance for a vote, each member of the committee will select the number of nominees on the ballet equal to the number of vacancies to be filled.
 In the case one (or more) of the nominees is a current member of the Curriculum Committee, the member(s) shall remove themselves from the discussion and the vote on their nomination.
 The nominee(s) with the most votes for each vacancy will be appointed to the committee.
 In the case of a tie, the chair will select the nominee to be appointed from the candidates who received the most votes.
 This process will be repeated for each college having vacancies.
 Selection and appointments should be conducted before the end of the Spring Semester.
 The appointed nominees of their respective colleges will serve for a three (3) year term.

 Election for the Chairperson: If the current chair is a nominee for the chairperson position, then the vice chairperson will present a ballot with all nominees for the chair position and open the meeting for discussion on the ballot.
-Upon a motion and acceptance for a vote, each member of the committee will select a nominee on the ballet.
+Upon a motion and acceptance for a vote, each member of the committee will select a nominee on the ballot.
 In the case one (or more) of the nominees is a current member of the Curriculum Committee, the member(s) shall remove themselves from the discussion and the vote on their nomination.
 The nominee(s) with the most votes for Chairperson will be appointed to the committee.
 In the case of a tie, the Vice Chairperson will select the nominee to be appointed from the candidates who received the most votes.

 Election for the Vice Chairperson: The Chairperson will present a ballot with all nominees for the vice chairperson position.
-Upon a motion and acceptance for a vote, each member of the committee will select a nominee on the ballet.
+Upon a motion and acceptance for a vote, each member of the committee will select a nominee on the ballot.
 In the case one (or more) of the nominees is a current member of the Curriculum Committee, the member(s) shall remove themselves from the discussion and the vote on their nomination.
 The nominee(s) with the most votes for Vice Chairperson will be appointed to the committee.
 In the case of a tie, the Chairperson will select the nominee to be appointed from the candidates who received the most votes.

 Section 6 - Installation of New Appointed Members.
 During the first Organizational Meeting of the new Academic Year, the Chairperson will introduce and install the new members.